Author Archives: eejm

 Willem worked toward furthering economic progress in the Netherlands, concentrating on the industry in present-day Belgium.
 He also increased educational opportunities, founding the University of Leuven, the University of Ghent, and the University of Liege.
 The increase in industry and knowledge along with flourishing trade in the north and from the colonies resulted in great wealth for the new kingdom – and resentment in the south (Belgium), which saw the fewest benefits from the economic growth.
 This eventually led to a revolution in the south and the creation of the Kingdom of Belgium in 1831.

-King Willem I abdicated in 1840 due to constitutional changes he disagreed with, anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after the death of Wilhelmine in 1837.
+King Willem I abdicated in 1840 due to constitutional changes he disagreed with, his anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after Wilhelmine died in 1837.
 His eldest son succeeded him as Willem II.
 After his abdication, Willem was styled King Willem Frederick, Count of Nassau.

 Henriette d’Oultremont, Credit – Wikipedia